-Within One Year One to Three Years Three to Five Years After Five Years Total Operating leases (1) \$ 3,064 \$ 4,987 \$ 1,826 \$ - \$ 9,877 Equipment financing line 1,725 1,338 3,063 Loan with UBS (2) 10,470 10,470 Total \$ 15,259 \$ 6,325 \$ 1,826 \$ - \$ 23,410
+Within Two to Four to After One Year Three Years Five Years Five Years Total Operating leases (1) \$ 3,036 \$ 4,335 \$ 822 \$ - \$ 8,193 Equipment financing line 1,453 724 2,177 Loan with UBS (2) 9,873 9,873 Total \$ 14,362 \$ 5,059 \$ 822 \$ - \$ 20,243

-- (1) Our long-term commitments under operating leases relate to payments under our two facility leases in South San Francisco, California, which expire in 2011 and 2013. - (2) The loan with UBS is classified as short-term because we intend to repay it on June 30, 2010, the earliest date we may exercise our ARS Rights to require UBS to purchase the ARS that collateralize the loan at par value.
+- (1) Our commitments under operating leases relate to payments under our two facility leases in South San Francisco, California, which expire in 2011 and 2013 - (2) The loan with UBS Bank USA is classified as short-term because we intend to repay it on June 30, 2010, the earliest date we may exercise our ARS Rights to require UBS AG to purchase the ARS that collateralize the loan at par value.
 See Note 6 in the Notes to Unaudited Condensed Financial Statements for further details regarding the maturity date of the loan with UBS Bank USA.

 In future periods, we expect to incur substantial costs as we continue to expand our research programs and related research and development activities.
-We also plan to continue to conduct clinical development of our cardiac muscle myosin activator omecamtiv mecarbil for the potential treatment of heart failure, of ispinesib for the potential treatment of breast cancer and of SB-743921 for the potential treatment of Hodgkin and non-Hodgkin lymphoma.
-We have initiated a Phase I, first-in-humans clinical trial of our fast skeletal muscle troponin activator, CK-2017357, under an U.S. IND and we plan to progress our smooth muscle myosin inhibitor through IND-enabling studies and clinical development.
+We plan to continue to support the clinical development of our cardiac muscle myosin activator omecamtiv mecarbil for the potential treatment of heart failure as part of our strategic alliance with Amgen.
+We plan to continue clinical development of our fast skeletal sarcomere activator CK-2017357 for the potential treatment of diseases and conditions related to muscle weakness or wasting and non-clinical development of our back-up potential drug candidate from our skeletal sarcomere activator program.
+We plan to progress one or more of our smooth muscle myosin inhibitor compounds through non-clinical and clinical development.
+We expect to incur development expenses for the close-out of the clinical trials for ispinesib for the potential treatment of breast cancer and SB-743921 for the potential treatment of Hodgkin and non-Hodgkin lymphoma.
 We expect to incur significant research and development expenses as we advance the research and development of our other muscle contractility programs through research to candidate selection.